Shared Modular Recurrence in Contextual MDPs for Universal Morphology Control: Experiments

 \subsection{Zero-Shot Generalization to Unseen Robot Topologies}

+\citet{metamorph} constructed training and test robot topologies, $\mathcal{C}_{\mathrm{train}}$ and $\mathcal{C}_{\mathrm{test}}$, for which $\mathcal{C}_{\mathrm{train}} \cap \mathcal{C}_{\mathrm{test}} = \emptyset$.
+These robots are very diverse, as they have a variable amount of limbs (up to 12), with different context features, and a variable amount of joints per limb (up to 2).
 After training on the 100 training robots, the methods were evaluated on the 70 test robots with unseen topologies.
-The averaged returns of the different methods in the four environments are denoted in Table~\ref{tab:test_generalization}.
+The averaged returns of the different methods in the four environments are shown in Figure \ref{fig:test_returns}.
 In each of the environments, ModuMorph and/or R-MoMo dominate training, but R-MoMo significantly outperforms the other methods in zero-shot generalization to the test robots.
-Interestingly, in all environments (except {\em Incline}) ModuMorp and R-MoMo perform roughly the same during training, but the recurrent version performs significantly better in zero-shot generalization.
-This indicates that R-MoMo does not just learn a better policy, but a policy that {\em generalizes} much better to unseen robots.
-The recurrent version of MetaMorph shows a similar improvement on test robots for all environments, but also outperforms its baseline in more training environments, which makes it less clear that the advantage comes from better generalization.
-In comparison, R-MeMo performs roughly on a par with vanilla ModuMorph on test robots.
+Additionally, R-MeMo is competitive with ModuMorph on the unseen test robots, even though ModuMorph performs better during training.
+These results show that architectures with shared modular recurrence can learn policies that generalize much better to unseen test robots than their non-recurrent baselines across environments with varying levels of difficulty.

 Returns in each environment can range from very low ($<0$) to very high ($>4000$) values.
-Averaged returns over 70 test robots could therefore be misleading, as differences can be caused by only a small number of test robots.
-We therefore additionally report the per-robot difference in return (averaged over 5 seeds) between R-MoMo and ModuMorph on the Flat Terrain environment in Figure~\ref{fig:per_robot_test_ft}.
-These results show a consistent improvement over a majority of the test robots, illustrating the increased generalizability.
-Per-robot performance comparisons for the other environments can be found in Appendix~\ref{appendix:generalization}.
+Averaged returns over 70 test robots could therefore be misleading, as differences can be caused by only a small set of test robots.
+We therefore additionally report the difference in return between R-MoMo and ModuMorph for every test robot individually, next to the obtained returns, in Figure \ref{fig:per_robot_test}.
+To compare the methods across all environments, the average returns are normalized using the minimal ($52$, $-74$, $71$, $126$) and maximal ($5008$, $3751$, $3000$, $2403$) returns found in Flat Terrain, Incline, Variable Terrain, and Obstacles, respectively.
+Per-robot performance comparisons for every environment separately can be found in Appendix \ref{appendix:comparisons}.
+This comparison shows a consistent improvement in a majority of the test robots, rather than only on a limited set of robots.
+Additionally, robots that ModuMorph performs better on are often also well controlled by R-MoMo.
+In contrast, ModuMorph struggles to control various robots across environments, while R-MoMo shows substantially fewer robots that are poorly controlled.
+Analyses in Appendix \ref{appendix:comparisons} validate the consistency of the improved policy throughout the entire episode (rather than only at certain timesteps) for the agents with shared modular recurrence.